The Streamline Refi is one of the best refinance options

 FHA, VA, and USDA mortgages are more popular than ever.

 But homeowners with these loan types aren’t refinancing nearly as much as those with conventional loans.

-That seems strange, given that government-backed mortgage rates are lower.
+That seems strange, given that government-backed mortgage have lower interest rates.

 So why don’t more homeowners use this strategy?
-And does a streamline refi make sense for you?Verify your streamline refinance eligibility (Sep 19th, 2020)
+And does a Streamline Refi make sense for you?Verify your Streamline Refinance eligibility (Nov 25th, 2020)

 In this article (Skip to…)

 - Reasons to use a Streamline Refi

 - Why aren’t more people using Streamline Refinances?

 Benefits of a Streamline Refinance